-Once the Landmarks Commission approves the property for listing, the property owner(s) is required to sign a Management Agreement (SMC 17D.040.180, SCC 1.48.240).
+Once the Landmarks Commission approves the property for listing, the property owner(s) is required to sign a Management Agreement (SMC 17D.100.070, SCC 1.48.240).
 This agreement states that current and future owners will abide by the outlined Management Standards and obtain a Certificate of Appropriateness for any action affecting use or exterior appearance of the property.
 Management Standards are based on the Secretary of the Interior's Standards for Rehabilitation and Guidelines for the Rehabilitation of Historic Buildings for Management Standards as interpreted by the Landmarks Commission.

-To learn more about the Secretary of Interior Standards, visit The National Park Service's Technical Preservation Services website.
+To learn more about the Secretary of Interior Standards, visit the Spokane Historic Preservation Office's website concerning design review of historic properties.